Flat Pack Furniture Assembly Guide

-Flat packs are the new and improved way to set up your furniture.
-This article will teach you and allow you to see the amazing new way to set up furniture in your home by yourself!
+Flat packs are a popular way to set up your furniture.
+This article will teach you and allow you to see this amazing way to set up furniture in your home by yourself!

-However, all the details you will need to know such as labour and supply costs, so the funds that go into this new way of setting up furniture.
+You'll learn all the details you will need to know, such as labour and supply costs, so you know what to budget for.

 You will need to know the timeframes; how long does it take to set up?
 Is it worth the try or is the old version of setting up furniture in your home easier?
 How to do it yourself, how hard is it to set up?